vikas-poddar-slalom/katacoda-scenarios/session-03-lab3-helm-create-chart/step4.md

 `export POD_NAME=$(kubectl get pods --namespace default -l "AppName=myspringapp" -o jsonpath="{.items[0].metadata.name}")`{{execute}}`

-`kubectl describe pod $POD_NAME`{{execute}} You may see some 'failures' but that is likely due to the timing of our probes and the startup time of the service.
+`kubectl describe pod $POD_NAME`{{execute}} You may see some 'failures' but that is due to the timing of our probes and the startup time of the service.

 `kubectl get pod $POD_NAME --watch`{{execute}}